maxim/menu_txt/README.md

 1st level thing 2 | /foo2
 ~~~

+Dashes in front are nesting levels, a pipe `|` separates text from url.
+Blank lines are ignored.
+That's all there is to know.

+### Rails auto-reload

-You can place that file anywhere you like, but placing all the menus in one dir is a good idea, because we can add this line to `development.rb`.
+When you're in Rails it's best to put all the menus in one dir, because you could then add this line to `development.rb`.

 ~~~ruby
 config.watchable_dirs['app/menus'] = [:txt]
 ~~~

-This line ensures that all changes to txt files in `app/menus` will cause your rails app to reload, so you can see changes with a browser refresh.
+It ensures that any changes to txt files in `app/menus` will reload your app, so you could see changes on a browser refresh.

+### Menu class (model)

-Next, create a class for your menu, for example it could be `app/models/my_awesome_menu.rb`.
-Put this code into it.
+Create a class for your menu, it could just be another model in your rails app, so let's put it in `app/models/my_awesome_menu.rb`.

 ~~~ruby
 MyAwesomeMenu = MenuTxt.parse_path('app/menus/my_awesome_menu.txt')
 ~~~

+### HTML

-And now we just need a partial which will render itself recursively for every submenu.
+Now we just need a partial that can render itself recursively for every submenu.
 For example, let's create `app/views/my_awesome_menu/_nodes.html.erb`.

 ~~~html
 <% nodes.each do |node| %>